 - We value seeing another part of the world and gaining a different perspective on the world.

 Although each trip’s project will vary in difficulty and intensity, the trip leaders try to plan to allow contribution from both kids and adults.
 The project will usually have a clean water component as well as an educational component.
-The details will be finalized in the Fall/Winter of 2018.

 BEFORE THE TRIP – WHAT TO EXPECT